serialport/node-serialport/README.md

 - [`serialport@5.0.0-beta2` docs are here](https://github.com/EmergingTechnologyAdvisors/node-serialport/blob/5.0.0-beta2/README.md) this is the latest `5.x` releases.
 - [`serialport@4.0.7` docs are here](https://github.com/EmergingTechnologyAdvisors/node-serialport/blob/4.0.7/README.md) it is the latest `4.x` releases.
-- [`serialport@3.1.2` docs are here](https://github.com/EmergingTechnologyAdvisors/node-serialport/blob/3.1.2/README.md) it is the latest `3.x` releases.
+- [`serialport@3.1.2` docs are here](https://github.com/EmergingTechnologyAdvisors/node-serialport/blob/3.1.2/README.md) it was the last `3.x` releases.
 - [`serialport@2.1.2` docs are here](https://github.com/EmergingTechnologyAdvisors/node-serialport/blob/2.1.2/README.md) it was the last `2.x` release
 - [`serialport@1.7.4` docs are here](https://github.com/EmergingTechnologyAdvisors/node-serialport/blob/v1.7.4/README.md) it was the last `1.x` release